The Florida Criminal Process

 The DUI trial is the most high-profile stage of the process.
 Many cases never reach trial because too little evidence is presented in the preliminary hearing or because the defendant pleads guilty during the arraignment.

 How Thomas & Paulk, P.A.
 Can Help Protect You

-If you are facing a criminal charge or if you you are under investigation, don't hesitate to involve an experienced Tampa criminal lawyer.
+If you are facing a DUI or other criminal charge, or if you you are under investigation, don't hesitate to involve an experienced Tampa criminal lawyer.
 If you are looking for an attorney to step up to protect your rights, you need look no further.
 At Thomas & Paulk, we have more than 20 years of legal experience.
 We know what is at stake and can sit down with you to explain the criminal process.
 We can help ensure you know what you are facing and what to expect.

 Get your free initial consultation by calling (813) 321-7323 today!